 After that, we made attempts at Escape The Room (“need reservations”), a bar by Nebet Tepe (“need reservations”), and a thai massage studio (“need reservations”), which all ended up in failure because, well, Bulgaria has reservations about travelers not having reservations.

 So we returned to Alfreddo Gelateria for a round of drinks, tea, and gelato before returning on our 8pm bus ride back to Sofía.

 After Alfreddo Gelateria, we walked through Garden of Tsar Simeon where we caught a little water show at the Singing Fountains.

 After 2 hours passed out on the bus ride back, it was another round of farewell drinks in Sofía and looking for food in the middle of the night at 2am.
-For the record, not even McDonalds is open at this time of night, so your best luck is this lonely little falafel/halal sandwich shop called Alibaba by the Palace of Justice.
+For the record, not even McDonalds is open at this time of night (I think it needs reservations), so your best luck is this lonely little falafel/halal sandwich shop called Alibaba by the Palace of Justice.
+No reservations.

 The 5 of us are all now pulling an all nighter to catch our 6am flights back home tomorrow morning!

 P.S.
 For the record, if you’re flying back from Sofía via Paris on the Bulgaria Air/Air France/Delta codeshare combo, be prepared to RUN once you arrive at Charles Du Gaulle Airport for your connecting flight home.

 Bulgaria Air somehow lands on the opposite end of Terminal 2 at CDG, requiring complicated security detours, finding a transiting bus to take you to the other side, and etc. etc. within the hour layover that almost caused me to miss my flight.